Actor Rick Schroder arrested on suspicion of domestic abuse

 MALIBU, Calif.
 (AP) — Actor Rick Schroder has been arrested on suspicion of domestic violence for the second time in a month.

-Los Angeles County sheriff’s Deputy Juanita Navarro says deputies were called to Schroder’s home near Malibu early Wednesday and saw evidence of a fight between Schroeder and a woman whose name was not released.
+Los Angeles County sheriff’s Deputy Juanita Navarro says deputies were called to Schroder’s home near Malibu early Wednesday and saw evidence of a fight between Schroder and a woman whose name was not released.

 Schroder was arrested, jailed and released after posting $50,000 bond.